libeks/go-scene-renderer/README.md

 * `Scene`, a set of objects with a `Background`, intended to be displayed in a single frame.
 When rendering, the `Flatten` method will be called, which returns a set of `Triangle`s and a `Frame` for the background.
   * When rendering, these triangles are organized into a set of render `Window`s, each describing the sub-Scene of the square part of the image.
 This is done to make scene rendering much more efficient.
-* `DynamicBackground`, a entity that returns a Frame for each timestamp (0,1), not intended to contain any objects
+* `DynamicBackground`, a entity that returns a `Background` for each timestamp in (0,1), not intended to contain any objects
-* `DynamicScene`, an entity that returns a Scene for each timestamp(0,1)
+* `DynamicScene`, an entity that returns a Scene for each timestamp in (0,1)

 For help, here are other types of interfaces/objects which may come in handy:
 * `Texture` and `DynamicTexture`, each specifying the color at each pixel from (0,1) in two dimensions.
 The domain of a Texture (0,1) is different from Frame (-1,1), but a Texture can be used as a Frame using the TextureToFrame helper.